ctu-mrs/leader_follower_task/README.md

 ## Troubleshooting

 * If you encounter the error `[Follower]: waiting, got ODOMETRY=TRUE, UVDAR=FALSE` despite UVDAR operating correctly (verified via the UVDAR panel), manually set the `got_uvdar` boolean to `true` in `follower.cpp` as a workaround.
+* On the `uv_observer` tab, the error `[UVDARPoseCalculator]: No hypothesis provided.
+Returning!` can mostly be ignored as long as the demo with UVDAR is working correctly.

 ## References